gaps-closure/capo/README.md

 CAPO has been developed, deployed, and tested using Ubuntu 19.10 x86_64 Linux.
 We recommend this distribution to simplify installation of external dependencies.
 Upon cloning the CAPO repository, follow these steps to install required packages (assumes sudo permissions enabled for calling `apt`):

 ```
+./build.sh -h
-./build.sh
+#Usage: ./build.sh [ -hcdl]
+#                  [ -l BRANCH ]
+#-h        Help
+#-b BRANCH Build LLVM from the BRANCH branch of the source
+#-c        Clean up
+#-d        Dry run
+#-l        Install LLVM, after build or after downloading the pre-built binary.
 ```

-This script downloads, installs or builds the following
+This script builds the following
-* LLVM binaries
 * pdg
 * quala
 * partitioner

+Optionally, with the specified options, it also downloads, builds or install the LLVM binaries.

 ## Running the Partitioner
 To run the partitioner in command line, following the steps [here](partitioner/README.md).
 To run the partitioner in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code, if it has not been installed.
 Then following the following steps.